How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Read our useful tips for solving analogue television interference problems:-

-Where permanent patterning interference is seen on one or more TV channels, try connecting your television directly to your aerial, so that the aerial isn't feeding the TV via all your peripherals (video recorder, Sky Digibox or Freeview receiver).
+Where permanent interference is seen on one or more TV channels, try connecting your television directly to your aerial, so that the aerial isn't feeding the TV via all your peripherals (video recorder, Sky Digibox or Freeview recorder).
 Then check whether the TVI is cured.
-If the interference is eliminated, it could be due to either:-
+If the TV interference is eliminated, it could be due to either:-

 • Interference pickup by poor quality coaxial cable interconnects like this one, between your video recorder or set top boxes --> read more